 - Focus on Finding Contentment and Gratitude: If you find ways to develop these two personal qualities, you will assuredly experience higher levels of success and happiness regardless of the situation or circumstances you find yourself in.
 One way that you can do this is to ask yourself every morning, ‘What am I grateful for today?’ and listen to the answers you receive from your heart.
 You could also create a list of 10 things that you are grateful for and review it daily.

 - Deciding What You Truly Want: By striving to deepen the connection with your true self, you can determine what areas of your life you are happy with and which ones you are not.
 Ask yourself questions such as: ‘Am I happy with my life?’
 ‘How can I bring more joy and fulfillment into my life?’
 ‘What would I be doing if money, success, and status didn’t factor into decisions?’
-Similar to the question ‘What am I grateful for?’, we need to listen to our heart to receive these answers.
+Similar to the question ‘What am I grateful for?’, we need to listen to our hearts to receive these answers.

 - Find Ways to Give Back: If you have a goal to increase your income, which many of us do, you need to make sure that you find ways to give back.
 Study after study has shown that living a compassionate life increases the happiness you experience.
 Strive to be selfishly unselfish by finding ways to give to charities or some of your time volunteering.